By Tim Lambert

 In 1825 Assembly Rooms were built in Kendal.
 In 1893 the building became the Town Hall.
 Lakeland Museum opened in 1971.
 Kendal Leisure Centre was built in 1982.

 Today Kendal is a thriving town.
 Tourism is an important industry.
 Kendal is also, of course, a regional shopping centre.
 Westmorland Shopping Centre opened in 1989.
 Elephant Yard Shopping Centre opened in 2001.
-The population of Kendal is 29,000.
+In 2023 population of Kendal was 29,000.